Law Hiu Chung

-Law Hiu Chung (羅曉聰; born 10 June 1995 in Hong Kong) is a Hong Kong professional football player who currently plays as a winger for Hong Kong Premier League club HK U23.
+Law Hiu Chung (羅曉聰; born 10 June 1995) is a Hong Kong professional footballer who currently plays as a midfielder for Hong Kong Premier League club North District.

 Club career

 In 2012, Law signed for Hong Kong First Division club Rangers.

 In 2014, Law left Rangers for Hong Kong Premier League club South China.
 On 13 April 2016, Law scored his first goal for South China against Maldives club Maziya, which South China wins the match 2–0.

 On 11 June 2017, Pegasus chairperson Canny Leung revealed that Law along with three other South China players would be jumping ship to Pegasus.

+In September 2021, Law joined HK U23.

+On 13 July 2023, Law joined North District.